winhows5/filmsInTenYears/README.md

 ### Data clean (2017/08/20)
 Actually the data cleaning process was amostly done in the _Data source_ section, still there are several things to deal with:
 - the release days are negative before the release date, and those items should be eliminated while their box offices added to the next item.
-- the countries of film are in chaos, therefore the nationality are determined according to the production company and director.
+- the countries of film are in chaos, therefore the nationality are determined according to the production company, producer  and director.

 ### Data source (2017/08/18)
 - __main data__: [中国票房](http://www.cbooo.cn/year)<br>